faisaltheparttimecoder/tanzu-certificate-exporter/Install.md

   - job_name: 'vmware_tanzu_cert_exporter'
     static_configs:
     - targets:
       - vmware-tanzu-cert-exporter.domain1.com
       - vmware-tanzu-cert-exporter.domain2.com

 # Restart the prometheus to reload the configuration

 # If deployment had successfully completed, the connect to prometheus GUI and see if you can find in metrics from
 "vmware_tanzu_cert_exporter_cert_expires_in_seconds"
 ```

-### 5. Register the Grafana dashboard
+## Grafana Dashboard

 Once the prometheus scraping is setup, navigate to Grafana UI to setup the dashboard.